yetanotherco/aligned-layer/docs/0_internal/4_a_pause_contracts.md

 # Pause Contracts
 This doc contains a guide on how to use the Pausable functionality of Aligned.

-To run the make targets specified in this guide, you must first have the relevant following env vars:
+To run the make targets specified in this guide, you must first have the relevant following env vars under `contracts/scripts/.env`:
 ```
 export RPC_URL=<rpc_url>
 export ALIGNED_SERVICE_MANAGER=<aligned_contract_address>